Business documentsThe page was last modified:

-It is easier to specify details about the product or service and other contractual terms & conditions in a written agreement.
-It may be difficult to remember the terms & conditions and even more difficult to prove them in the absence of a written agreement.
+It is easier to specify details about the product or service and other contractual terms and conditions in a written agreement.
+It may be difficult to remember the terms and conditions and even more difficult to prove them in the absence of a written agreement.

 - the full company name as it appears on the certificate of incorporation

 - the seat of the board as laid down in the articles of association